-The best thing I have learnt in the last year is recognising the importance of self-care.
+The best thing I have learnt in the last year is recognising the importance of self-care, which is extra important in the current climate.
 Aside from using it as a justification for when I’ve spent too much money on food, self-care is essential to doing well in the future.

 It’s so easy to become stressed and burnt out.
 So with eight weeks of study done and dusted, it’s time to treat yourself.
 For me, that means lying around with a facemask on and reading something which isn’t uni related (a rare occurrence).
 Make time to unwind and do something which makes you happy.
-This could be something as simple as cooking something new, going to the gym or doing a massive spring clean.
+This could be something as simple as cooking something new, going for a walk and listening to your favourite podcast or doing a big spring clean.

 Need some self-care inspo?
 Well, the Navigator team and I have brainstormed our favourite relaxation habits: